johannal/SolarSystem/Ken.md

 ## Part 3 -- SCM

-[You may have noticed as I've been making edits, the source editor is showing me which code I've changed, over here in the change bar.
-This is really helpful when looking through your code for the local edits you've made.]
+You may have noticed as I've been making edits, the source editor is showing me which code I've changed, over here in the change bar.
+This is really helpful when looking through your code for the local edits you've made.

-[Xcode can also show you the changes that have been made up stream, too (scroll down to some changes Andrew made).
-Right here, I can see that Andrew has been making changes.
-If I start typing there, Xcode tells me that I'll have a conflict when I go to commit.
-This is great information to have -- now I know to pull before I start making edits here -- I really prefer to not have to resolve conflicts!]
+Xcode can also show you the changes that have been made up stream, too (scroll down to some changes Andrew made).
+Right here, theres a change that I'll get when I pull.

-[[ DO SOMETHING WITH THE CHANGE, MAYBE LOOK AT IT?]
+I really dislike conflicts, which is what I'd get if I started typing here, like this.
+Now, I can avoid conflicts  altogether by seeing what code is being changed around me.
+The best kind of conflict, is the one you don't get!

+Theres a TODO here to update the comment, but it looks like Andrew already did that.
+If I want can jump right into the commit view and see the full change.
+Really fluid experience.

 ## Wrap Up
-** [Lots of small improvements to the editor that help make you even more productive] **
+Well, I'm all done with my dark mode adoption.
+And those are some of the new editing experiences in Xcode 10.

 ## Appendix